matteofuligni/implied_volatility/README.md

 # Implied Volatility Surface

+## Summary
 The implied volatility surface represent one of the best way to evaluate an option in finance.

+## Monte Carlo Method

+## Euler Method

+## Newton Method